 People with Parkinson’s disease can benefit from exercise programs in various ways as discussed below:

-Exercise Programs Improves Balance and Mobility in Parkinson’s disease patients
+* Exercise Improves Balance and Mobility in Parkinson’s Patients

 Loss of mobility and compromised balance are some of the adverse effects of the Parkinson’s disease.
 Exercise is an integral part of the Parkinson disease treatment.